LATAM Airlines Brasil: Subsidiary: LATAM Paraguay

 In 1994, TAM Linhas Aéreas established a small subsidiary airline in Paraguay called Aerolíneas Paraguayas with a fleet consisting mostly of the Cessna 208 Caravans, formerly operated by TAM.
 On September 1, 1996, TAM via ARPA, purchased 80% of the shares of the former state-owned Líneas Aéreas Paraguayas and merged it with ARPA.
 The new airline was named TAM – Transportes Aéreos del Mercosur and maintained the IATA code of LAP, PZ.
-Today TAM owns 94.98% and the Paraguayan government 5.02% of the shares.
+TAM owned 94.98% and the Paraguayan government 5.02% of the shares.

 In 2008, following a branding strategy, the name TAM Mercosur was dropped and the airline adopted an identical corporate identity of TAM Airlines.
 However, its corporate structure remained the same.
-This airline is today informally known as TAM Paraguay, and uses the IATA code PZ.
+The airline was informally known as TAM Paraguay, and used the IATA code PZ.
 In 2016, the airline was rebranded to LATAM Paraguay, at the same time as all other airlines of the LATAM group.

 Destinations

-The network of LATAM Brasil and LATAM Paraguay covers Brazil, Paraguay, Europe, North and South America.
+The network of LATAM Brasil and LATAM Paraguay covers Brazil, Paraguay, Africa, Europe, North and South America.

+As of January 2024, LATAM Brasil (formerly TAM Linhas Aéreas) operates scheduled services to the destinations below.
+The list includes destinations formerly served by its subsidiaries, Pantanal Linhas Aéreas and TAM Paraguay: